The State of Fox Sparrows

 Fox Sparrows are regularly detected during the breeding season as far south as Mount Lafayette in New New Hampshire, but they are only known to breed in northern New Hampshire (first nest was found there in 1996).
 It’s quite possible that Fox Sparrows are breeding on or near Mt.
 Washington, but it is not surprising that their nests have not been found there; the Fox Sparrow breeding population around Mt.
 Washington is likely small and diffuse, and their nests can be exceedingly difficult to locate.
 Fox Sparrows are not known to breed in New York or Vermont, but this species is occasionally detected during the breeding months on Mount Mansfield, VT.

 Most of the Fox Sparrow breeding range covers areas of northern Canada and Alaska–areas that are remote and poorly surveyed by the North American Breeding Bird Survey.
 As such, data on overall population trends are scanty.
-However, the available data, most of which is collected in the southern parts of the range of Fox Sparrow, suggests a stable population.
+However, the available data, most of which is collected in the southern parts of the global breeding range of Fox Sparrow, suggests a stable or slightly declining trend.
 In the long term, conservative climate change projections suggest that Fox Sparrow southern range limit for breeding will contract to central Quebec.
 The recent southern range expansion of Fox Sparrows into our region may be more reflective of changing habitat use and logging patterns than indicative of a species adapting to rising temperatures; see Lloyd (2018) for an excellent and thorough discussion of these points.

 For additional discussion of Fox Sparrow range expansion: